jjttjj/iboga/README.md

 I went down a rabbit hole of trying to make this library more user friendly and present a clojure friendly high level interface, including things like trying reflection and parsing the java source, but ultimatly the versioning scheme IB uses is pretty complex and I gave up when I realized there's not really a way around just doing a 1:1 translation of the Java client into clojure.
 I don't think managing a project that size is worth what is gained from getting rid of the java client.
 If someone else is able to figure this out though I am more than happy to take suggestions/PRs!

 I think the light approach iboga uses might be useful to some people.
-Ultimately the way I want to work with these types of APIs is to just simply send them messages and get messages back.
+Ultimately the way I want to work with these types of APIs is to just simply send them messages and get messages back (asynchronously in this case).
 To present this interface with the Java client requires:

 ```Clojure data->Java object->Bytes->IB```